aeturrell/coding-for-economists/wrkflow-best-practice-coding.md

 # Tips for Better Coding

-In this chapter, you'll learn about some best practices for coding. **These will save you *so much time*!**.
-Trust me.
+In this chapter, you'll learn some of the easiest and most impactful tips for better coding.

-As you code, you'll be tempted to ignore these (that's normal; we all are).
-But the truth is that they will *save* time in the long run, and future you will thank past you for sticking to them.

-The validity of your research depends, to a frightening degree, on the quality of your code.
-There are many ways to write code and, over the years, software developers have worked out best practices that help to make writing, using, debugging, and reading code more fun, and to make the end product higher quality.
-(There's nothing worse than wading through someone else's terrible code.)
+There are many ways to write equally valid code and, over the years, software developers have worked out ways that help to make writing, using, debugging, and reading code more fun and certainly more efficient. **Following these best practice tips will save you hours, and hours, and *hours* of time.**

 ![Code quality 2](https://imgs.xkcd.com/comics/code_quality_2.png)

-Most of the time, you are going to be writing code for your co-authors or for future you.
-Following best practice will save you hours, and hours, and *hours* of time.
-You may think that by cutting out some of these practices that you'll save time.
-Well, it depends how heavily you discount your future time.
-Regardless of your discount rate, it's almost always worth it to follow best practices.
+Remember, most of the time, you are going to be writing code that someone else will read (most probably it will be future you), or that you'll need to run again.
+So you may think that by cutting out some of these practices that you'll save time, but it depends how heavily you discount your future time!
+It's almost always worth it to follow best practices.

-Fortunately there's lot of great advice, and even tools, to help you do this.

-(Reproducibility is also an important part of coding best practice, but we'll talk about that in a later chapter.
-Likewise, I won't talk about a more advanced best practice, testing, here.)
+As this is the bare bones of best practice for research. we won't cover some very important but more complex topics, such as reproducibility, testing, and version control, here.

 ## Code in style